-The United States has reached a level of partisan division that is hitherto hand-truck-564242_640unheard of.
+The United States has reached a level of partisan division that is hitherto unheard of.
 While politics have always been and likely always will be a flashpoint for disagreement, there is an increasing tension across our country — and what is driving it might surprise you.

 More and more people are picking up and leaving their homes to move to friendlier political locales.
 And one business, run by former California congressional candidate Paul Chabot, is attempting to cash in on the phenomenon.